buildit/gravity-ui-web/README.md

 ### Local dev

-Typically, updating Gravity involves changing multiple packages - e.g. adding or modifiying Nunjucks templates in `gravity-ui-nunjucks` while also editing the corresponding SASS code in `gravity-ui-web`.
+Typically, updating Gravity involves changing multiple packages - e.g. adding or modifying Nunjucks templates in `gravity-ui-nunjucks` while also editing the corresponding SASS code in `gravity-ui-web`.
 The most convenient way to work is therefore to run the following **in the repo's root directory**:

 ```
 npm start